"I loved detective work, I truly loved it."

 Throughout the sixties he sold to Manhunt, to Mike Shayne's Mystery Magazine, to Negro Digest -- to anyone he could.
 He even worked for twelve years as a private eye.
 Just as his hero, Dashiell Hammett had done.
 Granted, Hammett never repoed cars, which is what Gores did, eventually going to work for Dave Kikkert and Associates.

-It was all grist for the mill.
-Gores often relied on his former occupations, particularly his repo days, to lend an air of authenticy to his work, blasting through the "glamour" of detective work, showing the drudgery and grunt work of detection.
+It was, in Gores' opinion, all grist for the mill.
+He often relied on his former occupations, particularly his repo days, to lend an air of authenticy to his work, blasting through the "glamour" of detective work, showing the drudgery and grunt work of detection.

 But none of his experience would have counted for a lick if, beneath it all, Gores hadn't been a helluva writer.